Concordium/concordium-scan/backend-rust/README.md

 sqlx migrate run
 ```

-The project can now be build using `cargo build`
+The project can now be built using `cargo build`

 ### Database migrations